-- Not all resource management is managing memory
+- Resource safety: Not all resource management is managing memory

-- For some parts of almost all systems, it's important
+- Performance: For some parts of almost all systems, it's important

-- Complexity of code should be proportional to the complexity of the task
+- Teachability: Complexity of code should be proportional to the complexity of the task

-- Classes with constructors and destructors, inheritance, generic programming, functional programming techniques
+- Zero-overhead abstraction: Classes with constructors and destructors, inheritance, generic programming, functional programming techniques

-The standard for C++ is maintained by the International Organization for Standardization (ISO), and the current version of C++ as of December 2014 is C++14 (named not as the 14th version of C++, but rather signifying that the standard was ratified in 2014).
+The standard for C++ is maintained by the International Organization for Standardization (ISO), and the current version of C++ as of June 2018 is C++17 (named not as the 17th version of C++, but rather signifying that the standard was ratified in 2017).

 The best thing about C++ is that it runs on everything from embedded processors with very limited resources to the largest mainframe supercomputer and every personal computer in between.